mehrshaddarzi/wp-cli-reference-command/README.md

 ### Cache system

-by default WP-CLI cached 100 last searches for speed result. if you want remove reference cache :
+by default, WP-CLI cached 100 last searches for speed result. if you want to remove reference cache :

 ````
 wp cli cache clear
 ````

-if you want only removed reference cache :
+if you want only remove reference cache :

 ````
 wp reference --clear